-• Any person resident outside India may open and maintain NRO account for the purpose of putting through bonafide transactions denominated in Indian Rupees.

-- Opening of accounts by entities of Bangladesh ownership, individuals/entities of Pakistan nationality / ownership require prior approval of the Reserve Bank. - Individuals of Bangladesh are permitted to open accounts subject to the individual/s holding a valid visa and valid residential permit issued by foreigner Registration Office (FRO) / Foreigner Regional Registration Office (FRRO) concerned.
+- Any person resident outside India may open and maintain NRO account for the purpose of putting through bonafide transactions denominated in Indian Rupees. - Opening of accounts by entities of Bangladesh ownership, individuals/entities of Pakistan nationality / ownership require prior approval of the Reserve Bank. - Individuals of Bangladesh are permitted to open accounts subject to the individual/s holding a valid visa and valid residential permit issued by foreigner Registration Office (FRO) / Foreigner Regional Registration Office (FRRO) concerned. - Authorized Dealers may open only one Non-Resident Ordinary (NRO) Account for a citizen of Bangladesh or Pakistan, belonging to minority communities in those countries, namely Hindus, Sikhs, Buddhists, Jains, Parsis and Christians, residing in India and who has been granted a Long Term Visa (LTV) by the Central Government.